MukievMukhammad/MukievMukhammad/README.md

 $ cat about.txt

 > 2+ years of commercial development
-> specialization: web apps, crm systems
+> specialization: web
-> currently looking for new opportunities
+> open for new opportunities
+> interesting in open sources
 ```